teaching and internacionalization

 It offers an opening to the working world of Security through the carrying out professional internships in private security companies and public institutions.Read less

-All students carry out their professional internships at the best companies and institutions in the sector, such as Airbus, Prosegur, BBVA and Grupo Eulen.
+All students of the Bachelor's Degree in Security carry out their professional internships in the best companies and institutions of the sector, such as Airbus, Telefónica, Prosegur, BBVA and Grupo Eulen.

 If we are all different, why do we study the same thing?